Mohamedelmahdy01/Ai_project-snake-/README.md

 1. Install Python if you haven't already.
 You can download it from [python.org](https://www.python.org/downloads/).
 2. Install Pygame by running `pip install pygame` in your terminal or command prompt.
-3. Clone this repository to your local machine using `[git clone https://github.com/your-username/snake-game.git](https://github.com/Mohamedelmahdy01/Ai_project-snake-.git)`.
+3. Clone this repository to your local machine using `https://github.com/Mohamedelmahdy01/Ai_project-snake-.git`.

 ## Usage